Harrison, Arkansas: Ozark Arts Council

 The historic Lyric Theatre is managed by the Ozark Arts Council.
 Originally opened as a movie theater in 1929, it is now used for plays, community events, old movies and other gatherings.

 Parks and recreation

 Harrison serves as the National Park Service's Buffalo National River headquarters.
 The park was established in the 1970s, and was the nation's first national river.
 The river flows for 135 mi, and there are over 59 different species of fish in it.

 Crooked Creek, a nationally recognized "Blue Ribbon" smallmouth bass fishery, flows through Harrison.

 Hemmed-In-Hollow Falls, at 209 ft the tallest waterfall between the Rocky Mountains and the Appalachians, is located 25 mi southwest of Harrison near Compton.
 On the same bluff line is Diamond Falls, at 148 ft the second tallest in the state.

+As of May 2024, the Creekside Community Center is currently under construction.
+When complete, it will have an Olympic size pool, two more smaller pools, 2 high school regulation size basketball courts, and an indoor music venue.
+Construction is deemed to end before 2025.

 Education

 Residents are served by the Harrison School District.
 The Harrison High School mascot is the Golden Goblin.
 Harrison is also home to North Arkansas College (Northark).
 The Harrison School District had been a member of the North Central Association of Colleges and Schools since 1936 until its dissolution in 2014.
 It is now a member of the AdvancED commission.